DiFFreight Blog Importing Goods into the USA: Key Points for Businesses

-Main Agencies Regulating Imports into the USA
+Main Agencies Regulating Imports in the USA

-4. Environmental Protection Agency USA (EPA).
-Controls imported chemicals, pesticides, and vehicles.
+• Environmental Protection Agency (EPA) – Regulates the import of chemicals, pesticides, and vehicles.

 Agency Name